StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

   Connection: keep-alive
   Upgrade-Insecure-Requests: 1

-The headers list is far longer and gives far more information about what the client is able to support or want when the server will answer.
+The headers list is far longer and gives more information about what the client is able to support or what it wants from the server's answer.
 For example, here, because we have the header ``Upgrade-Insecure-Requests`` set to 1, we don't get the web page content as we got in the previous request but we have a redirection to the Secure HTTPS version of google.fr: